djipco/webmidi/.github/ISSUE_TEMPLATE/ask-a-question.md

 **Questions should be submitted to the Forum**

-Questions should be submitted to the **Questions & Support** section of the WebMidi.js Forum:
+All questions should be submitted to the **Questions & Support** section of the WebMidi.js Forum:

 https://webmidijs.org/forum/